d-nakamichi/khi_robot/docs/ConnectingRealRobot.md

 ## 7. Precausions

 * Make sure to use realtime kernel for Ubuntu 16.04.
-* When a robot controller is in the real-time control mode, its state is same as the REPEAT mode.
-Therefore make sure to the safety issues when the robot controller is in real-time control mode.
+* When a robot controller is in the ACTIVE/HOLD state, its state is same as the REPEAT mode.
+Therefore make sure to the safety issues when the robot controller is in ACTIVE/HOLD state.
 * Never make any changes on the sources of the “khi_robot” package.
 * Refer to the Documents and community of the MoveIt! for more details on motion/path planning and how to calculate command value.